Bookkeeping Certificate

 Overview

-This non-credit bookkeeping certificate program is for students who want to begin a career in bookkeeping.
+The Bookkeeping Essentials program is for students who want to begin a career in bookkeeping.
 The program consists of three four-week courses; there are no prerequisites.
-Each course is held entirely online using Canvas, Penn State’s learning management system.
+Each course is held online using Canvas, Penn State’s learning management system.
 For each of the courses, students will complete four hours of work each week (16 hours per course).
 Courses should be taken in order.

 Objectives

-Upon completion of the Bookkeeping Certificate program, students will be able to create meaningful journal entries, close out their books at end-of-month or end-of-year, and analyze financial statements.
+Upon completion of the Bookkeeping Essentials program, students will be able to create meaningful journal entries, close out their books at end-of-month or end-of-year, and analyze financial statements.
 They will be able to:

 • Understand bookkeeping basics and recording journal entries